Capabilities

 Skills or experience?
 Job seekers and recruiters weigh in on what’s most important

-Tampa, Fla, March 17, 2025 A new Hudson RPO survey shows that when it comes to resumes, both job seekers and recruiters believe it’s more important to highlight what you can do, versus what you have done.
+Tampa, Fla, March 17, 2025 — A new Hudson Talent Solutions survey shows that when it comes to resumes, both job seekers and recruiters believe it’s more important to highlight what you can do, versus what you have done.

 Nearly two-thirds (61%) of job seekers said a resume should focus on strengths/skills while 39% said the priority should be education/work experience.
 When asked the same question, 57% of recruiters/hiring managers said they focus on strengths/skills of the candidate, while 43% noted education/work experience as the main focus.